-Even if you live in a cold or temperate climate, you can add a tropical touch to your interior decor with the addition of a potted palm (family Arecaceae).
+Even if you live in a cold or temperate climate, you can add a tropical touch to your interior decor by bringing in a potted palm (family Arecaceae).
 Although an indoor palm tree isn't at the mercy of the same conditions that can damage outdoor palms, such as strong winds or heavy rains, it faces other types of hazards.

 Single-Stemmed Palms vs. Multistemmed Palms

 Trunks are vital parts of a palm tree.
-Because of their botanical dissimilarities to broadleaf and coniferous trees, palms may not be able to survive certain injuries by regenerating growth when their trunks are severed.
+Palms are botanically different from broadleaf and coniferous trees, and, because of these differences, palms may not be able to regenerate growth when their trunks are severed.
 Some types of palms have single trunks, which are actually elongated stems, while other types are multistemmed.

 These multistemmed types are called clustering palms because of the way multiple stems, which are called lateral meristems, grow outward at soil level to form a cluster.
 All palms have another type of meristem, called an apical meristem, which is at the very top of the plant from which the foliage grows.